Eastrall/MonoGame-HardwareInstancing/README.md

 # MonoGame-HardwareInstancing

-This is a sample to explain how works Hardware Instancing in XNA 4.0 and MonoGame 3.5.
+This is a sample to explain how Hardware Instancing works in XNA 4.0 and MonoGame 3.5.

-First of all let's see together what is the Hardware Instancing:
+First of all, let's see together what is Hardware Instancing:

 The `Hardware Instancing` allows you to draw the same model several times using GPU instancing techniques to reduce the cost of repeated draw calls.

-For example if you have very large cube terrain, let's say `4098 * 4098` for peformances reasons you don't realy want to draw the cubes one by one.
-It will be very costly to you computer.
+For example if you have a very large cube terrain, let's say `4098 * 4098` for peformances reasons, you don't really want to draw the cubes one by one.
+It will be very costly to your computer.

 How to use it and how it works
 ------------------------------